-A first time freshman who is an adult age 25 or older must require no developmental courses as determined by ACT, SAT, COMPASS, or departmental placement test.
+A first time freshman who is 25 years of age or older is not required to meet Board of Regents' minimum admission criteria for first time freshmen.
+However, he/she must require no developmental courses as determined by ACT, SAT, ACCUPLACER (passing BOTH Writing and Elementary Algebra), or departmental placement test.
 The student must have a high school transcript or proof of high school graduation (or GED) sent to the Office of Admissions and Records.